tiliado/nuvolaplayer/doc/pages/apps/distribute.md

 =====================

-  * Make sure your ``integrate.js`` contain proper copyright information "Copyright 2014 Your name <your e-mail>".
+  * Make sure your ``integrate.js`` contain proper copyright information "Copyright 2014 Your name &lt;your e-mail&gt;".
   * The test service used in tutorial and guide contains 2-Clause BSD license.
 If you have severe reasons to choose a different license, update license text in both ``integrate.js`` and ``LICENSE`` files.

 !!! info "If you use Git, commit changes"
+    Type into terminal following commands (adjust if necessary):

         :::sh
         cd ~/projects/nuvola-player/test-integration
         git add integrate.js LICENSE